 The Core Web Vitals will be used for both desktop and mobile sites.
 So, if a mobile site is suffering from user experience issues like slow speeds or cumbersome ads, it will likely be penalized.

-If it’s Not on Your Mobile Site, it Doesn’t Exist
+New SEO Web Design Rule: If It’s Not on Your Mobile Site, it Doesn’t Exist

 But these days, you absolutely need to make sure that your mobile site has just as much SEO copy and optimization as your desktop site.
 In fact, Google recently confirmed that if any content is on your desktop site, but not your mobile site, it will not be indexed by Google.
 The message is clear: If it’s not on your mobile site, it won’t be indexed.